Métisse (film)

 Métisse (also known as Café au lait) is a 1993 French film directed by Mathieu Kassovitz.

 Plot

 Lola, a young West Indian Métis woman, is pregnant.
-However, she does not know which of her two lovers is the father: Felix, a poor Jewish bicycle courier, or Jamal, the son of affluent African diplomats.
+However, she does not know which of her two lovers is the father: Félix, a poor Jewish bicycle courier, or Jamal, the son of affluent African diplomats.
 When she refuses to get a paternity test, the two men fight to prove to her that they would be a better father.